INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_wrap_up_quiz.md

 cross-validation strategy.
 It means that randomly selected samples were selected as testing set ignoring any time dependency between the lines of the dataframe.

-We would like to have a cross-validation strategy that evaluates the capacity of our model to predict on a completely new bike ride: the samples in the validation set should only come from rides not present in the training set.
+We would like to have a cross-validation strategy that takes into account the groups defined by each individual date.
+Each group corresponds to a bike ride.

 ```{admonition} Question
 How many bike rides are stored in the dataframe `data`?
 Do not hesitate to